-Andrew undertakes work in all areas of family law, with a particular emphasis on matrimonial finance, cohabitation and cases involving the international movement of children.
+Andrew undertakes a mix of private client work, from matrimonial finance to estate administration.
 Andrew is praised for his attention to detail, his ability to analyse complex issues from multiple angles and his rigorous analysis of the legal issues.

-Andrew has experience of appellate advocacy and running novel legal arguments.
-He has appeared in the Court of Appeal without a leader on two occasions and with a leader on another, and he has appeared before High Court judges to argue novel issues.
-In 2015, Andrew spent six months as a Judicial Assistant in the Court of Appeal and developed an in-depth knowledge of procedure and practice in the Court of Appeal.
+Andrew has experience of appellate advocacy, having appeared on several occasions before the Court of Appeal both with and without a leader.
+Prior to tenancy, Andrew spent six months as a Judicial Assistant in the Court of Appeal, and he has developed a detailed knowledge of practice and procedure before the Court of Appeal.

 Family finance & property

-Andrew has acted in a wide range of financial remedy proceedings, including cases with allegations of non-disclosure of assets, misconduct by company directors, misappropriation of funds held on trust, and enforcement.
+Andrew has acted in a wide range of financial remedy proceedings, including Schedule 1 and Part III proceedings.
+He has experience of cases involving allegations of non-disclosure of assets, misconduct by company directors, misappropriation of funds held on trust, and enforcement.
 He is skilled at combining a rigorous legal analysis of any contractual, company or insolvency law issues with a pragmatic family law approach.
-Andrew has acted on behalf of intervenors asserting a beneficial interest in property and on behalf of trustees of assets, and he is frequently instructed to draft statements of case in proceedings with intervenors.
+Andrew has acted on behalf of intervenors asserting a beneficial interest in property and on behalf of trustees, and he is frequently instructed to draft statements of case in proceedings with intervenors.

 Andrew is regularly instructed in cases proceeding under TOLATA, whether as between cohabitees or between members of the broader family.
-He has acted on behalf of claimants and defendants in joint-names and sole-name cases, and in both constructive trust and proprietary estoppel claims.
 Andrew is regularly instructed all stages from pre-action advice, settling letters before action, drafting statements of case and witness statements, and advocacy through to trial.
-Prior to specialising in Family law, Andrew was a tenant at a large civil and family set on the North-Eastern Circuit, where he developed significant experience of the tactics and practice of civil litigation.
+Prior to specialising in Family law, Andrew was a tenant at a large civil and family set where he developed significant experience of the tactics and practice of civil litigation.

 Children (private law)